evendrop/next-sniffer/apps/desktop/next-instructions/INTEGRATION_EXAMPLE.md

 );
 ```

 That's it!
-All requests/responses will now be logged to the Network Sniffer app.
+All requests/responses will now be logged to the NextJS Sniffer app.

 ## Optional Configuration